This is Your Brain on Music…Or is it?

 Research on the effect of music on the brain is not exempt from the widespread problem of terrible science reporting and overstated results, and we should stop trying to justify music education on shaky, non-musical ground

 By now it’s no secret that the mass media is bad at reporting science to the general public.
-Whether it’s spewing false nutrition research or breathlessly parroting press releases, there seem to be new offenses every week.
+Whether it’s spewing false nutrition research or breathlessly parroting press releases, it seems that there are new offenses every week.
 News organizations (including those at universities) have a vested interest in “hyping up” scientific results because dramatic stories get more attention, which means higher ratings for a TV program, greater prestige for a college, etc. This continuous stream of misinformation is strengthened by the fact that people often don’t have the time, interest, or knowledge to critically evaluate what they see and hear from news sources.

 The same problem occurs with research on the effect of music on the brain.
-If you’re a music teacher, researcher, or were ever involved in your school’s band, choir, or orchestra, you were likely taught from the very beginning that music has a profound, measurable impact on a multitude of factors in areas such as brain development, academic performance, career success, and much more.
+If you’re a music teacher, researcher, or were ever involved in your school’s band, choir, or orchestra, you were likely taught from the very beginning that music has a profound, measurable impact on brain development, academic performance, career success, and all kinds of other important things.
 In these social circles, links and articles are shared around, everyone nods their head in agreement, nothing is questioned, and everyone moves on.
-This is the proverbial “echo chamber” and it’s the same thing that fuels more extreme groups like the anti-vaccination movement.
+This is the proverbial “echo chamber” and it’s the same thing that fuels communities that are actually dangerous, like the anti-vaccination movement.
 Even if you’re not a musician, you’ll likely see the occasional music-related story on social media or the local news.
 You might even be convinced, for example, to join a local choir rather than a yoga group because “singing may be just as healthy as yoga, scientists say”.

 Samuel Mehr, a graduate psychology student at Harvard, notes that this issue is not particularly new (Mehr 2015):